Wednesday, March 26, 2025

 Insecticide

-Shooting the moth, which dallies along at the top of your screen, gains extra speed - but only for the current level.
+Shooting the moth, which dallies at the top of your screen, gains extra speed - but only for the current level.
 Weirdly, you shall hear "Nairobi" when you kill it but this makes sense once you've read the docs.
-Yeah, I know... who reads the docs?
-Every eighth level a "parent" turns up for a battle which makes a nice boss fight that isn't too difficult and doesn't ruin the momentum so you're soon back fighting the insect hoard once again.
+I know, who reads the docs?
+Every eighth level a "parent" turns up for a battle which makes a nice boss fight that isn't too difficult.
+This doesn't ruin your momentum so you're soon fighting the insect hoard once again.

 Sunday, April 22, 2018